 An alternative method would be to compost waste pet food.
 My research indicates that dry cat food can be composted so I would guess that wet cat food can be as well.
 But, as mentioned, it does stink to hell and do you want that smell pervading your rose-scented garden throughout the summer months?

-My idea of wrapping it aluminium foil doesn’t look so bad after all.
+My idea of wrapping it in aluminium foil doesn’t look so bad after all.
 But remember that I only do this once every five days and a small amount of foil is used so the burden on landfill is small and environmentally it is pretty safe.
 And there’s no smell so it can be stored until collection by the council.
 The smell of waste cat food is a major issue because it is all pervasive if it is inside the home.
+And I have a good sense of smell; perhaps too good.